lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To stop any of the following from showing up in search suggestion uncheck the checkbox for :guilabel:`Browsing history`, :guilabel:`Bookmarks`, :guilabel:`Open tabs`, :guilabel:`Shortcuts`, or :guilabel:`Search engines`.
 To not have search suggestion from the web make the :guilabel:`Suggestions from the web` button grayed out.
 To turn off Firefox sponsored search suggestions press the button to gray out the :guilabel:`Suggestions from sponsors` button.

 To change how Firefox deals with websites wanting permissions for Location, Camera, Microphone, Notifications, Autoplay, or Virtual Reality use the :guilabel:`Permissions` section.
+For each of these seettings there is a :guilabel:`Settings` button that you can press to get settings for each.

 Version
 ----------